ices-eg/wk_WKSEALS-2020/models/Norway/README.md

 # Installation

-Make sure that the *rSPAMM* folder is the working directory.
+Make sure that the *rSPAMM* folder is set to be the working directory.

 There are two ways to install the package: